christincha/OLC-Web/README.md

 #### Behavior Classification Map:
 1. The scatter plot indicating sample clusters is initialized on the bottom left, with suggested samples for annotation.
+2. Use cursor to select the closest point along the horizontal axis.
-2. Label samples on the bottom right panel.
+3. Label samples on the bottom right panel.
-3. Click **Run Classification**, and start classification.
+4. Click **Run Classification**, and start classification.

 ### Manage Project (Start a New Project or Load Earlier Project) Detailed Description